-- Omit Setup on Fist Activity in Shift: If true, then the setup time on the scheduled on a capacity interval is always zero.
+- Omit Setup on Fist Activity in Shift: If true, then the setup time on the scheduled capacity interval is always zero.

 Note: This is a setting specific to each resource.

-By default, Setup Time is set to be concurrent, which means that all of the setup is occurring at once for all of the different attributes that might be incurring the setup.
-However, there are times when setup must be consecutive where one attribute's full setup time must elapse before the next one begins.
-In this case "Consecutive Setup" can be triggered at the operation level, where consecutive setup will be determined operation by operation, or at the resource level where all operations will abide by consecutive setup rules.
+By default, Setup Time is set to be concurrent, which means that all of the setups are occurring at once for all of the different attributes that might be incurring the setup.
+However, when setup must be consecutive, one attribute's full setup time must elapse before the next one begins.
+In this case, "Consecutive Setup" can be triggered at the operation level, where consecutive setup will be determined operation by operation, or at the resource level where all operations will abide by consecutive setup rules.